Hotels in Seattle, Washington

 Which hotels in Seattle, Washington offer free parking?

-Which hotels in Seattle, Washington have a pool?
+Which hotels in Seattle, Washington have an outdoor pool?

 Which hotels in Seattle, Washington have suites or extra space?

-Which hotels in Seattle, Washington have an in-room kitchen or kitchenette?
+Which hotels in Seattle, Washington have a kitchenette?

 Ready to book in Seattle?